sogeuni/sogeuni.github.io/content/abs/advanced-topics/io-redirection.md

 For a more detailed introduction to I/O redirection see [[a-detailed-introduction-to-io-and-io-redirection.html|Appendix F]].

-[^1]: By convention in UNIX and Linux, data streams and peripherals ([[./dev#^DEVFILEREF|device files]]) are treated as files, in a fashion analogous to ordinary files.
+[^1]: By convention in UNIX and Linux, data streams and peripherals ([[dev#^DEVFILEREF|device files]]) are treated as files, in a fashion analogous to ordinary files.

 [^2]: A _file descriptor_ is simply a number that the operating system assigns to an open file to keep track of it.
 Consider it a simplified type of file pointer.
 It is analogous to a _file handle_ in **C**.

 [^3]: Using _file descriptor 5_ might cause problems.
-When Bash creates a child process, as with [[../commands/internal-commands-and-builtins#^EXECREF|exec]], the child inherits fd 5 (see Chet Ramey's archived e-mail, [SUBJECT: RE: File descriptor 5 is held open](http://groups.google.com/group/gnu.bash.bug/browse_thread/thread/13955daafded3b5c/18c17050087f9f37)).
+When Bash creates a child process, as with [[internal-commands-and-builtins#^EXECREF|exec]], the child inherits fd 5 (see Chet Ramey's archived e-mail, [SUBJECT: RE: File descriptor 5 is held open](http://groups.google.com/group/gnu.bash.bug/browse_thread/thread/13955daafded3b5c/18c17050087f9f37)).
 Best leave this particular fd alone.